mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 .. meta::
    :description:
-        How AutoSave and Backup Files Work in Krita
+        How AutoSave and Backup Files Work in Krita.

 .. metadata-placeholder